ibm-cloud-docs/cloud-databases/howto-manage-backups.md

 ```
 {: .pre}

-Change the value of `SERVICE_INSTANCE_NAME` to the name you want for your new deployment.
+Change the value of `SERVICE_INSTANCE_NAME` to the name that you want for your new deployment.
 The `service-id` is the type of deployment, such as `databases-for-postgresql` or `messages-for-rabbitmq`.
 The `region` is where you want the new deployment to be located, which can be a different region from the source deployment.
-Cross-region restores are supported, except for restoring to or from `eu-de` by using another region. `BACKUP_ID` is the backup that you want to restore.
+Cross region restores are supported, except for restoring to or from `eu-de` by using another region. `BACKUP_ID` is the backup that you want to restore.

-Optional parameters are available when restoring through the CLI.
+Optional parameters are available through the CLI.
 Use them if you need to customize resources, or use a Key Protect key for BYOK encryption on the new deployment.
 ```bash
 ibmcloud resource service-instance-create <SERVICE_INSTANCE_NAME> <service-id> standard <region> -p '{"backup_id":"BACKUP_ID","key_protect_key":"KEY_PROTECT_KEY_CRN", "members_disk_allocation_mb":"DESIRED_DISK_IN_MB", "members_memory_allocation_mb":"DESIRED_MEMORY_IN_MB", "members_cpu_allocation_count":"NUMBER_OF_CORES"}'